Constitución (Line E Buenos Aires Underground): History

 The station was the original terminus of Line E when it still had its original trajectory to Constitución railway station where it combined with the General Roca Railway.
 However, the line was re-routed further towards the centre of the city in 1966 in order to improve the line's traffic and the station was closed along with San José vieja station on 24 April 1966.

-The first tunnels heading towards the station were actually constructed in 1932 (instead of 1938 like the rest of the line) since the Hispanic-Argentine Company for Public Works and Finances (CHADOPyF) built 100m of tunnels originally intended for Line C, which were soon abandoned in favour of the line's current trajectory.
+The first tunnels heading towards the station were actually constructed in 1932 (instead of 1938 like the rest of the line) since the Hispanic-Argentine Company for Public Works and Finances (CHADOPyF) built 100m of tunnels originally intended for Line C, which was soon abandoned in favour of the line's current trajectory.
 When construction of Line E began in 1938, the tunnel was re-purposed as the first part of the line.

 Constitución is today a ghost station, used partially as a maintenance area for the rolling stock of both Line E and Line C under the name Constitución Workshops, though the manoeuvring areas had already been used as a workshop as early as 1934 for Line C before work on Line E commenced.